jansdhillon/landscape-demo/README.md

 sudo snap install juju --classic
 ```

-- 💡 **TIP**: Make sure LXD has been initialized before proceeding.
-You should see `lxd` when running `groups`, otherwise see [the LXD documentation](https://documentation.ubuntu.com/lxd) to get set up.
+LXD has additional initialization steps that must be followed before proceeding.
+See [the LXD documentation](https://documentation.ubuntu.com/lxd) to get set up.

-Now, create a local LXD cloud with Juju, which will allow us to easily orchestrate the lifecycle of our Landscape system:
+Then, create a local LXD cloud with Juju, which will allow us to easily orchestrate the lifecycle of our Landscape system:

 ```bash
 juju bootstrap lxd landscape-controller